 Parts are easy to work with, tubes are easy to find, and there are a myriad of modifications available.
 Most important of which is to take the high voltage off the function switch and have it switched via a relay.

 An easy and inexpensive way to get back to basic radio.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Heathkit DX-60.
+We collect prices paid by real hams over the years to help you estimate the value of a used Heathkit DX-60.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Heathkit DX-60 might be around:
+Based on historic data, today's second-hand price of the Heathkit DX-60 is around: